avajs/ava/docs/01-writing-tests.md

 test('2 * 3 = 6', macro, '2 * 3', 6);
 ```

-You can build the test title programmatically by attaching a `title` function to the macro:
+With AVA 3 you can build the test title programmatically by attaching a `title` function to the macro:

 ```js
 function macro(t, input, expected) {